google/aegis_cipher/README.md

 - ARM NEON,
 - PPC Altivec.

-This is not an officially supported Google product.
+This is not an officially supported Google product nor is there active development.
+We encourage independent forks of this code base.

 ## Building